hettoo/pk3check/README.md

   the old file will still be deleted though).
 * delete: delete wrong files.
 * full-delete: delete wrong files and pk3 files containing wrong files.
+* backup: backup changed or removed files by appending this suffix.